Skip to content

 • Highest wattage on this list while staying at conversation-level noise

-• CO safety sensor and GFCI outlets for layered protection
+• CO sensor and GFCI outlets for layered safety

 Cons: